-A Devil's Wear Prada musical is officially happening and we're booking our flights already
+A The Devil Wears Prada musical is officially happening and we're booking our flights already

 A Devil Wears Prada musical is officially happening - and we're booking our flights already.